 View on YouTube: Mental Health and Older Adults

 Beyond the Pandemic Position Paper

 Saskatoon Transit Partnership – Age-Friendly Training Video: Partnership with Saskatoon Police Service, Saskatoon Fire and Preston Park Retirement Residence

-SCOA joined with Police and Fire Services, and Preston Park to celebrate the Working with Seniors training video—and the fabulous actors!
+SCOA joined with Police and Fire Services, and Preston Park 1 Retirement Residence to celebrate the premiere of the Working with Seniors training video—and the fabulous actors!
 We celebrated community partnership, community action, and the knowledge that the police and fire services now have a tool to raise staff awareness about older adult issues that will help in their work to create a safer, age-friendly Saskatoon.